Before you arrive – Information

 What’s the minimum financial expectation?

-The department of immigration and border protection has requirements that you must meet in order to receive a student visa.
-From 1 July 2016, the 12 month living cost is:
+The department of home affairs (DHA) has requirements that you must meet in order to receive a student visa.
+From 1 February 2018, the 12 month living cost is:

 For more information about living costs please check here.